 1. Give one good-quality, durable gift

-2. Give a ‘green’ gift
+3. Give a ‘green’ gift

 Give organic, natural, renewable presents; an organic cotton or hemp t-shirt; a bowl made from recycled wood; a straw hat.

-4. Give a useful, practical gift
+4. Give a recycled gift

-5. Give a locally made gift
+5. Give a locally made present

 Buying locally made products not only helps the local economy it also helps the environment.
-Rather than supporting faceless multi-national corporations, supporting local people, people you may know, will help them have a better christmas too.
+Rather than supporting faceless multi-national corporations, supporting local people, people you may know, will help them have a better Christmas too.

-6. Give a second-hand gift
+7. Give a second-hand present

 A classic or antique vase, bowl or ornament.
 A piece of memorabilia.
 A hard-to-get, second-hand book.

-7. Give a hand-made (or even home-made) gift
+8. Give a hand-made gift

 The personal touch means a lot to people.
 The more personal the better.
 Make some jam, preserves, sauce or relish.
 Bake biscuits or cakes.
 Make a wooden breadboard or bowl.

-8. Give a donation
+10. Give a donation

 You can give a donation to a worthy charity on another person’s behalf.

-9. Give a book about sustainability
+11. Give a book about sustainability

 Spread the word, share your knowledge and your passion.